Code-Institute-Submissions/MS1-The-Love-Letter/README.md

 **Callout**

-Images bought from [Almay.com](https://www.alamy.com/) with full license to be used in project.
+Images bought from [Almay.com](https://www.alamy.com/) with full licence to be used in project.

 **Prints**

-Components of some prints obtained from [Freepik.com](https://www.freepik.com/) and [Flaticon](https://www.flaticon.com/)
+Created by myself using a paid for Adobe Illustator licence

 ### Acknowledgements

-- I received inspiration for this project from my sister's caligraphy [instagram page](https://www.instagram.com/_theloveletter/).
+I received inspiration for this project from my sister's caligraphy [instagram page](https://www.instagram.com/_theloveletter/).
 I have her permission to use the name.